devantage/devzappi/README.md

 [Nest] 1  - 04/29/2025, 4:01:10 PM     LOG [NestApplication] Application is listening at http://[::1]:80 and documentation is available at http://[::1]:80/docs
 ```

 3. You can see that documentation is available at 'http://[::1]:80/docs'.
-Access this address on browser and you will be able to see all supported operations.
+Access this address on your browser and you will be able to see all supported operations.

 - Obs.: If you need to change any configuration, just edit '.docker/.env.api' and re-run the command from step 1.